Covid cases and deaths today: coronavirus UK map

 Where are the UK’s current coronavirus hotspots?

 At the start of the pandemic, London bore the brunt of coronavirus’s impact.
 Since then, however, the centre of the virus has shifted northwards and to areas in Northern Ireland.
-England now operates a three-tier system, with areas of the north-west and north-east under the tightest tier 2 and tier 3 restrictions.
+England now operates a three-tier system, with different areas facing different restrictions.

 default